devops-infra/velez/README.md

 ## Disclaimer

 **This project is in the early development stage and is not ready for production use.
+And if version is below `1.x.x`, it is not recommended to use it in production.
+It is not a stable release and should be considered as an alpha version.

 It is a work in progress and may  contain bugs, incomplete features, incorrect documentation, backward incompatible changes or other issues.
 Use it at your own risk before it reaches 1.x.x version.
 Read the documentation carefully and test it in a safe environment before using it.**

 Since it operates on the infrastructure, user is responsible for the consequences of the actions taken by the tool and should review the code before using it.